 Continuing my seasons eatings recipes this week I’m sharing a long time favorite, thumbprint cookies.
 They remind me of my childhood, I used to make these with my Mother at the holidays.
-Did you still make cookies you used to make as a child?
+Do you still make cookies you used to make as a child?

 What You Need